Hudspeth Country Sheriff's Department/Getty Images

 Of course, it wasn’t the first time he’s been arrested for possession of marijuana.
 Back in 2006 in Louisiana, he was arrested after 1.5 pounds of marijuana and three ounces of hallucinogenic mushrooms were found on his tour bus.

 It’s no secret that Willie has long been an advocate for decriminalization of marijuana, and in 2015, he opened his cannabis company called Willie’s Reserve.
-As of right now, though, it’s mainly grown and sold in Colorado and Washington.
+As of right now, though, it’s mainly grown and sold in Colorado and Washington state.

 Prosecution’s Joke Doesn’t Land

-But, the best part of this story is the media frenzy that ensued when the prosecutor of the case, Kit Bramblett, jokingly said that if Willie would sing “Blue Eyes Crying In The Rain” for the court, as well as paying a measly $100 fine on charges, she would let him slide.
+But the best part of this story is the media frenzy that ensued when the prosecutor of the case, Kit Bramblett, jokingly said that if Willie would sing his classic hit “Blue Eyes Crying In The Rain” for the court, as well as paying a measly $100 fine on charges, she would let him slide.

-As much as we all hate it, if I ever get jury duty again, I’d probably volunteer just to hear this in the court room:
+And much as we all hate it, if I ever get jury duty again (which is hopefully a very long time from now because I just had it a couple weeks ago), I’d volunteer only to hear this in the court room…